 On November 23, 2005, Hood filed a complaint in the Superior Court of the State of California for the County for San Diego (Case No. GIE 028978) against Singing Hills Memorial Park and California Memorial Estates, Inc, wholly owned subsidiaries of the Company.
-The claims in the complaint include wrongful termination in violation of public policy, retaliation in violation of the California Fair Employment and Housing Act, intentional infliction of emotional distress, plus punitive damages, attorney's fees and costs of the lawsuit.
+The claims in the complaint include wrongful termination in violation of public policy, retaliation in violation of public policy, race discrimination in violation of the California Fair Employment and Housing Act, retaliation in violation of the California Fair Employment and Housing Act, intentional infliction of emotional distress, plus punitive damages, attorney's fees and costs of the lawsuit.
 There are no specific amounts requested in the complaint, but damages are in an amount to be proven at a jury trial.
 The Company contends that Hood voluntarily quit and was not terminated.
 The trial was set for November 2006.
 The Company reached a settlement with Hood, which resulted in the Company paying \$30,000 to Hood, during the third quarter of 2006.